0perationPrivacy/GoogleVoiceAutoReply/README.md

 - Click `New Project`
 - Name it anything
 - Paste all the code from the `Code.gs` file in this repo to the *Code.gs* file in the Google script
+- Change the phone number to the number you are going to use to send "from" to the Google Voice number
 - Click the save icon `💾`

 ## 🏁 3.
 Create a Trigger